DS-100/fa23/gradproject-testing.md

   - What is the dataset about?
 How was the data collected?
 What are the available features and information?
 What is the size of the dataset?
   - What questions do you plan to ask about the dataset?
 Why do we care about such a problem?
   - What is your workflow for the project?
 Your first step, second step…
   - What are the models you plan to use?
-Why could the model be a good fit for your project?
+Why would the model be a good fit for your project?
+What are potential pitfalls you could run into?
   - What is your goal for the project?
 What are the expected deliverables?

-- **EDA** Show results from your EDA work.
+- **EDA:** Show the results from your EDA work.
 For both parts, you should include:
   - **Data Sampling and Collection**
-    - How were the data collected?
+    - How was the data collected?
     - Was there any potential bias introduced in the sampling process?
   - **Data Cleaning**
     - What type of data are you currently exploring?